-The Option Plan is the only equity compensation plan of the Company.
-The Option Plan was last approved by shareholders at the annual and special meeting of shareholders held on August 12, 2020.
-If the Option Plan Resolution (as defined below) is approved by shareholders of the Company at the Meeting, the Option Plan will become effective upon the date of such approval at the Meeting.
+The Option Plan (as defined below) is the only equity compensation plan of the Company.
+The Option Plan was last approved by shareholders at the annual and special meeting of shareholders held on May 12, 2022.
+The Option Plan was recently amended and approved by the Board on March 16, 2023.
 The full terms of the Option Plan are attached as Schedule "B" to this Information Circular.
 At the Meeting or any adjournment or postponement thereof, shareholders will be asked to pass an ordinary resolution to approve the Option Plan (the "Option Plan Resolution").
 Pursuant to the policies of the TSX Venture Exchange ("TSXV"), the Option Plan must be approved by shareholders annually.